lorisj/QCCAS/README.md

 Here, a system state is defined as the state of the given quantum and classical registers, where each quantum register is represented by a density matrix, and each classical register is represented by its own random variable taking values in the complex numbers.

-Each quantum register represents a qbit, while each classical register represents a classical bit.
-In reality, the system will be in only one of these system states, but after a measurement result, it sometimes (see measurement section) makes sense to split up the simulation into mulitple branches, one for each measurement result, so that you can view what the algorithm does in every possible case.
+Each quantum register represents a qubit, while each classical register represents a classical bit.
+In reality, the system will be in only one of these system states, but after a measurement result, it sometimes (see measurement section) makes sense to split up the simulation into multiple branches, one for each measurement result, so that you can view what the algorithm does in every possible case.
 These multiple branches that arise from measurement results are what **Q** represents.

 <a name="measurement-loc"/>